deatrich/linux-home-server/git-server.md

 ### Setting up the *Git* protocol

-Do not bother with this service is you will not use read-only git pulls.
+Do not bother with this service if you will not use *read-only* git pulls.

 We install *xinetd* and configure it to listen for git requests: